Goirigolzarri takes centre stage in Spain's bank rescue

 MADRID Jose Ignacio Goirigolzarri has been a critic of Spain's efforts to overhaul its banks.
 Now the seasoned financier has accepted a job that puts him at the heart of Spain's battle to rescue the sector and, implicitly, the euro zone as a whole.

-Goirigolzarri, who had questioned the government reform of Spain's troubled banks in his blog, has been tapped to run Bankia SA, the country's fourth-biggest lender and which has just been bailed out by the state.
+Goirigolzarri, who had questioned the government reform of Spain's troubled banks in his blog, has been tapped to run Bankia SA (BKIA.MC), the country's fourth-biggest lender and which has just been bailed out by the state.

-Born in 1954, Goirigolzarri hails from the Basque region in northern Spain and is a former chief executive of Spain's second-biggest bank BBVA, where he helped run a successful expansion into Latin America from which the lender now gets 49 percent of its revenue.
+Born in 1954, Goirigolzarri hails from the Basque region in northern Spain and is a former chief executive of Spain's second-biggest bank BBVA (BBVA.MC), where he helped run a successful expansion into Latin America from which the lender now gets 49 percent of its revenue.

 Out of banking since 2009, he returns to run an agglomeration of seven regional savings banks that holds a tenth of all deposits in the country's financial system.